crabbly/Print.js/README.md

 yarn add print-js
 ```

-When installing via npm or yarn, import the library into your project:
+Import the library into your project:

 ```js
 import printJS from 'print-js'